 Stay organized and manage your time wisely

-The challenge with military retirement is your remaining time.
+The challenge with military retirement planning is your remaining time.
 And, naturally, attention turns to assisting you in finding a new profession.

 This is how making other significant mistakes, such as not knowing how to decline and replace the survivor benefit plan or selling back terminal leave, can cost you a lot of money.